Shalford, Surrey

 Shalford is a village and civil parish in the Guildford district, in Surrey, England on the A281 Horsham road immediately south of Guildford.
 It has a railway station which is between Guildford and Dorking on the Reading to Gatwick Airport line.
 In 2011 the parish had a population of 4,142.

 It has one named locality, occupying the west of the area, Peasmarsh.

-Shalford's village sign was designed by Christopher Webb and W H Randall Blacking in 1922, as part of a competition run by the Daily Mail.
+Shalford's village sign was designed by Christopher Webb and W. H. Randoll Blacking in 1922, as part of a competition run by the Daily Mail.
 It shows Saint Christopher carrying the Christ Child over a shallow ford.

 History

 Shalford appears in the Domesday Book of 1086 as Scaldefor.
 It was held by Robert de Wateville from Richard Fitz Gilbert.
 Its Domesday assets were: 4 hides; 1 church, 3 mills worth 16s, 11½ ploughs, 4 acre of meadow, wood worth 20 hogs.
 It rendered £20.

 The village also became well known for "the Great Fair of Shalford" which was set up by a charter issued by King John.
 In its heyday, it was said to have covered 140 acres and attracted merchants from across the country.

 The original church, mentioned in the Domesday survey, no longer exists.
 An early Victorian church now stands in its place.
 St Mary's was built in 1846 with a lychgate and stained glass.
 Many older cottages do survive.
 One of the finest properties, Shalford House, dated back to the Tudor period and featured a carved stone fireplace dated 1609.
 The house was demolished in 1967 to make way for a water treatment plant.
 There are many Grade II listed structures including stocks and whipping post.